French Home Business Mortgages allow you to combine an income with a better quality of life.

 There is a big difference between French home business mortgages and French Business Finance.

 French home business mortgages are only available to borrowers with outside income.
-Thus your use of the property for business purposes must be incidental.
+Thus your use of the new property for business purposes must be incidental.

 French home business mortgages are often the right answer for people wishing to transition to semi-retirement in France.

-Home Business Mortgages FAQ
+French Home Business Mortgages FAQ

 - You have an established business, running as a limited company with a need for extensive outbuildings.
 You decide to buy a property in France where you can co-locate your business to.
 Is this allowed?
 Yes – you have separate continuing income to fund the repayments.
 Your business is a separate legal entity (“personne morale” in French) which will continue to employ after you move.
 Provided you can meet the banks mortgage conditions using your spare space for the business is not material.